How to Write a Business Plan

 - Basic information about your product or service and what makes your business unique

-- Introductory information on your company’s leadership team and employees
+- Introductory information on your company’s leadership team and key employees

 - A quick overview of your financial information and growth plans

-All of this information will be discussed more in depth in later sections of your business plan, but featuring key information in your executive summary can capture the reader’s interest and get them up to speed about the basics of your plan.
+All of this information will be discussed in more detail in later sections, but featuring key information in your executive summary can capture the reader’s interest and get them up to speed about the basics of your business.

-Executive summaries are typically no more than a page long, with each section having no more than a few sentences at most.
+Executive summaries are typically one to two pages long, with each subsection having no more than a few sentences or bullet points.

 3. Write your company description

-The company description is the page where you provide details about your business and what you plan to offer.
+The company description should provide details about your business and what you plan to offer.
 It should cover:

 - Problems you expect to solve with your product or service